browserstack/ruby-screenshots/README.md

 ## Example of Use

-First, you probably want to require it:
+First, you need to require the screenshot gem:

 ``` ruby
 require 'screenshot'